kemkip/uzima/README.md

 ## License

-This Application is developed and licensed under the [Techdev Systems](https:techdevsystems.co.ke).
+This Application is developed and licensed under Kemkip